 We always advise that you invest in your own jerrycans, one for RO and one for saltwater and label them appropriately, that way you'll always have one free for the type of water you need and on top of that you won't contaminate one with the other.

 You'll also find that aquatic stores will stock RO water, saltwater and loan out jerrycans if you do not want to buy one or make up your own water.
-We currently stock three levels of saltwater which are 1.022, 1.024 and 1.026.

-I always try to feed our marine fish frozen food, this is because it contains lots of nutrients and the TMC Gamma Frozen Food has been Gamma iradiated to remove any impurities which could cause problems for fish.
+I always try to feed our marine fish frozen food, this is because it contains lots of nutrients and the TMC Gamma Frozen Food has been gamma iradiated to remove any impurities which could cause problems for fish.
 If you're not careful these nutrients can increase phosphate and other levels.

 The best way I have found is to defrost the food in a small tub of RO water and then once it has defrosted fully net the food and let the excess waste water drain out, this means less uneaten nutrients disrupting the levels in your tank.

-When buying any new livestock it will usually be sold to you in a polythene bag in the UK, this makes them easy to transport.
+When buying any new livestock it will usually be sold to you in a polythene bag in the UK, this makes it easy to transport.
 New stock need to be acclimatized, this allows the water to reach the same temperature as it's new aquarium and the best way you can do this is by dropping aquarium water into the bag containing your new stock.
 Eventually the temperatures will be equal and this will prevent shock to the fish or corals which can kill them so this process is very important.